kevinfiol/kevinfiol.github.io/blog/making-your-numeric-keypad-work-on-a-xubuntu-2004-vm-virtualbox.md

 # Making your numeric keypad work on a Xubuntu 20.04 VM (VirtualBox)

-I fought with this for a good 2 hours before I finally got working.
+I fought with this for a good 2 hours before I finally got it working.
 First step is install `numlockx`, if it's not already installed:

 ```bash
 sudo apt update